Soren Sorensen Adams: Biography

-In 1930, the JEM Rubber Co. of Toronto, Canada, approached Sam with their new invention; a small, green, blow-up ball called Whoopee, which was to become the famous Whoopee Cushion.
+In 1930, the JEM Rubber Co. of Toronto, Canada, approached Sam with their new invention; a small, green, blow-up ball called Whoopee, which was to become the famous whoopee cushion.
 Sam said that "the whole idea seemed too indelicate" and would never sell.
 JEM Rubber then went and offered the idea to other distributors including Johnson Smith & Company, which ended up selling it with great success.
 S.S.
 Adams Co. later released its own version calling it the "Razzberry Cushion."

+Adams utilized the illustration skills of the Philadelphia-born artist Louis Glackens to promote his products.
+Glackens created the cartoon artwork for the packaging of many Adams toys and novelties.

 Later life and death

 Sam and S.S.
 Adams went on to create many more successful novelties: The Bar Bug in Ice Cube, The Money Maker, The Squirting Nickel, The Jumping Coin, Laughing Tissue as well as an extensive line of novelty-based magic tricks and puzzles.
 He claimed to have devised over 600 different items, and patented about 40 of them.
 He continued to lead S.S.
 Adams Company until his death in Asbury Park, New Jersey in 1963 at age 84.